-A second explanation, software industry-related exceptionalism, is plausible for why theft and information misuse rarely occur.
+A second explanation, software industry-related exceptionalism, is plausible for why theft and information misuse rarely occurs.
 IAs traditionally cater to portfolio companies in the software, Internet and mobile industries.
 Mentors and portfolio companies active in these sectors have ample information worth exchanging at early stages of the company's lifecycle.
 But little of it is worth stealing.
-This line of analysis posits that a head start, along with the ability to iterate in faster innovation cycles, is more powerful than ideas kept in secret or elaborate intellectual property schemes erected at the earliest stages of a company's lifecycle.224 In short, the industry-related exceptionalism view explains a lack of opportunism as a lack of opportunity to steal something of value from software startups.
-The industry exceptionalism explanation may be a partial explanation; however, it is not fully satisfying, either.225 Confidential information is less important in software than in areas with longer product gestation
+This line of analysis posits that a head start, along with the ability to iterate in faster innovation cycles, is more powerful than ideas kept in secret or elaborate intellectual property schemes erected at the earliest stages of a company's lifecycle.
+In short, the industry-related exceptionalism view explains a lack of opportunism as a lack of opportunity to steal something of value from software startups.
+The industry exceptionalism explanation may be a partial explanation, however, it is not fully satisfying, either.
+Confidential